Welcome Robot Enthusiasts!

 We are Firmly Founded.
 And Proudly Growing with over 4,000 members from across the globe.

-"Building Adaptive Robotic Solutions."
+"Building Adaptive Robotics Solutions."

 The Robotics Club of Yahoo! was started September 11th 1998 wpe10.jpg (2143 bytes)